Understanding Desirable Snorkeling Camera Features

 There are some snorkeling camera features that really make better pictures.
 Read below to understand what things to look for in a snorkel camera, and to understand a little bit more about how to use your camera.
 You will find in my camera recommendations that I mention a lot of these things.

-In my camera reviews you may see me get excited by a new camera with a "fast" lens.
-What does that mean and why is a fast lens valuable for snorkeling photography?
+In my camera reviews you may see me get excited by a new camera with a “fast” lens.
+What does that mean and why is a fast lens one of the most important snorkeling camera features?

 A lens has an aperture in it, like your eye.
 It opens and closes allowing more or less light to hit the sensor inside the camera.
 A fast lens, can allow in more light than a slow lens.